realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 (See `BinaryReaderWriterExampleSimple.cs` in the repository for the finished version.)

-In the previous tutorial we looked at `Files`.
+In the previous tutorial, we looked at `Files`.
 This is not the only way to work with data in files locally.
 Another option that .NET is offering us is the [`BinaryWriter`](https://docs.microsoft.com/en-us/dotnet/api/system.io.binarywriter?view=net-5.0) and [BinaryReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.binaryreader?view=net-5.0).

 > The BinaryWriter class provides methods that simplify writing primitive data types to a stream.
 For example, you can use the Write method to write a Boolean value to the stream as a one-byte value.
 The class includes write methods that support different data types.